 - Heat olive oil in a large pot over medium heat.
-Add eggplant, onion, and a pinch of salt and cook, stirring frequently, until the onions are tender and translucent, 3-5 minutes.
+Add eggplant and a pinch of salt and cook, stirring occasionally, until the eggplant starts to brown.

-- Add garlic and ginger and cook until fragrant, about 30 seconds.
+- Add garlic and ginger and stir for 30 seconds.

 - Add the spices (garam masala, coriander, cumin, turmeric, and cayenne) and stir constantly for 30 seconds, mixing everything well.

-- Add chickpeas, tomatoes, tomato paste, coconut milk, ½ cup vegetable broth, and Japanese Worcestershire sauce (if using).
+- Add chickpeas, tomatoes, tomato paste, ½ cup vegetable broth, and Japanese Worcestershire sauce (if using).
 Stir to combine.
 For a thinner stew, add an extra ½ cup of vegetable broth.